debezium/container-images/connect-base/1.3/README.md

 This environment variable is optional.
 Use this to enable [Apicur.io](https://www.apicur.io/) converters with Apicurio Schema Registry by setting `ENABLE_APICURIO_CONVERTERS=true` as container env var.
 Valid values are `false` to disable (default) or `true` to enable Apicurio converters.

+### `ENABLE_DEBEZIUM_SCRIPTING`

+This environment variable is optional.
+Use this to enable Debezium features that use scripting languages like Message Filtering or Content-based Routing SMT by setting `ENABLE_DEBEZIUM_SCRIPTING=true` as container env var.
+Valid values are `false` to disable (default) or `true` to enable scripting.

 ### Others

 Environment variables that start with `CONNECT_` will be used to update the Kafka Connect worker configuration file.
 Each environment variable name will be mapped to a configuration property name by: